raphaelyancey/ecartebleue-cli-api/README.md

 - CasperJS: `casperjs generate.js [--json] [user] [password] [euros-amount]`
 - Docker: `./generate.sh [--json] [user] [password] [euros-amount]`

-## Notes

-Uses Docker to have a clean `casperjs` installation that can be painful to install on some systems (including mine).

 ## TODO

 - [ ] Handle 3DS if possible (or fallback at least)